slamora/brackets-wiki/Extensions2.md

 If this extension is turned off/removed, the menu item automatically goes away and the command subscription is removed as well.

+## Node ##

+Extensions (and core Brackets code) that want to run code in Node need to go through a bit of set up ceremony in order to communicate, but the communication is reasonably straightforward after that.

+We could bridge the message bus between Node and the client side code.
+This would make it possible for the extension above to run entirely in Node.
+Of course, there's no reason for that extension to run in Node, but it's easy to imagine other commands that would be easier to write in Node (a deployment command, for example).

+Even better, though, is that an extension could use one communication model between its own client side code, its Node code, Brackets core and even other extensions.

 ## What about UI? ##

 UI patterns that are easily configured and compartmentalized (such as menu items) are no problem.
 What about more complicated bits of UI?